A-mont/acelon-oracle/README.md

 ### 3. Call update_price_feeds in the UI

-1. Go to the update_price_feeds function in your dApp frontend (Gear, Polkadot.js Apps, etc).
+1. Go to the update_price_feeds function in your dApp frontend (Gear IDEA).

 2. In the update_data field, paste your packed data example:
 ```json